billmj/UTEP_PNNL_DeepLearning_Optimization/Communication overhead in federated learning/readme.md

 Where `initial_lr` is set to 0.001.

-### Model Architecture

-We start with a simple neural network with the following structure:

-- Input layer
-- Hidden layer (16 units) with ReLU activation and dropout (0.3)
-- Hidden layer (8 units) with ReLU activation and dropout (0.3)
-- Output layer (1 unit) with Sigmoid activation

-### Federated Learning Process

-1. The data is split among `num_clients` clients.
-2. Each client performs local training for a specified number of epochs.
-3. The server aggregates the model updates.
-4. The process repeats for a set number of rounds.

 ## Results

 After running the experiment, you can find the following in the `experiments_ddp` directory: